Value: 10% of course grade

 - Is the summary accurate and faithful to the original?

 - Does the summary contain anything that was not in the original?

 - Is the summary coherent (does the flow from idea to idea make sense) and easy to read?

 - Has the summary been edited for errors in grammar, punctuation, spelling and mechanics?

-Bring a draft of your summary to class on Monday, September 28.
-You will have the chance to discuss any problems you're having with the assignment and to exchange drafts with another student for peer editing.
-Don't miss the workshop; if you do (without a legitimate excuse), you will lose 10% from your grade for the assignment.
+Have a draft of your summary ready to submit to Peer Scholar before class begins on Monday, September 25.
+You will have the chance to discuss any problems you're having with the assignment and to receive peer feedback on your draft.
+Don't miss the workshop; if you do (without a legitimate excuse), you will lose 30% of your grade for the assignment.